 As you train the keras model longer it more specializes the weights to the training data or overfitting the training data.
 The weights will grow in size in order to handle the specifics of the examples seen in the training data.

 Large weights make the network unstable.
-Although the weight will be specialized to the training dataset, minor variation or statistical noise on the expected inputs will result in large differences in the output.
+Although the weight will be specialized to the training dataset, minor variations or statistical noise on the expected inputs will result in large differences in the output.

 A neural network with large network weights may be unstable where small changes in the input can lead to large changes in the output.
 This overfits the training dataset and will likely perform poorly when making predictions on new data.